Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 Protein Content (3.5/5 stars)

-One of the things pups (and owners) like the most about Ivory coat is that the first ingredient is Australian chicken meal and overall, you’re getting 32% crude protein per serving.
+One of the things pups (and owners) like the most about Ivory Coat is that the first ingredient is Australian chicken meal and overall, you’re getting 32% crude protein per serving.

 PRO TIP: Ivory Coat boasts a whopping 32% crude protein per serving, which is more than the amounts recommended by the AAFCO.